DanyalXD/quaint-bootstrap3/README.md

 quaint-bootstrap
 ================

-Use Bootstrap's default theme with Quaint.
+Use Bootstrap themes with Quaint.

 ## Usage